 What to think about in cloud environments

-Cloud environments are great in that the elasticity and ease of resource allocation decrease the time to bring up new environments.
-Senzing is a perfect fit for this with horizontally scalable, share only the database engines where you can bring up/down nodes based on the current load at the time.
+Cloud environments are great at providing elasticity, ease of resource allocation and in decreasing the time to provision new environments.
+Senzing is a perfect fit for this with horizontally scalable and sharing only the database engines enabling the increase and decrease of Senzing nodes to meet current or expected demands.
 At the same time, this ease means certain details are harder to control.
-Senzing performance is sensitive to latency and to IOPS, so there are a few things to make sure you watch out for.
+Senzing performance is sensitive to latency and IOPS, there are a few things to watch out for.

 Co-located: If your systems are sitting far away from each other in the data center, or in different data centers, the network latencies are going to be much higher than if they are co-located in the same switch.

 Local Flash on the database: A single locally attached NVMe will achieve more than 100k IOPS where a remote SAN may only achieve 2k IOPS.
 In cloud environments, be particularly aware of the random read/write IOPS capabilities on your database modes.

 Burstable and tier limits: Understand carefully - especially with IO systems - any burstable or tier limits that may apply to resources you provision.
 Are those guaranteed 10k IOPS only for a burstable peek period, do you only get these for a set size throughput and then they drop substantially?

 Why Flash Storage is required